naztea/oracle_module/README.md

 # oracle_module

-# This module will allow you to write oracle sql command straight into your playbook.
-# the return is a list of dictionaries with the column-name as key, and the row as value.
+This module will allow you to write oracle sql command straight into your playbook. the return is a list of dictionaries with the column-name as key, and the row as value.
-# This module is quite easily adaptable to mssql and mysql, as the python modules are quite similar.
+This module is quite easily adaptable to mssql and mysql, as the python modules are quite similar.

-# it does require the python module cx-Oracle(==8.2.1, tested).
+It does require the python module cx-Oracle(==8.2.1, tested).
 And it requires the Oracle instantclient, and libaio1 packages.

-# install example for fedora/rhel
+### install example for fedora/rhel
-# curl -o libaio-0.3.111-14.fc37.x86_64.rpm https://kojipkgs.fedoraproject.org//packages/libaio/0.3.111/14.fc37/x86_64/libaio-0.3.111-14.fc37.x86_64.rpm
+curl -o libaio-0.3.111-14.fc37.x86_64.rpm https://kojipkgs.fedoraproject.org//packages/libaio/0.3.111/14.fc37/x86_64/libaio-0.3.111-14.fc37.x86_64.rpm
-# sudo rpm -i libaio-0.3.111-14.fc37.x86_64.rpm
-# curl -o oracle-instantclient-basic-21.8.0.0.0-1.el8.x86_64.rpm https://download.oracle.com/otn_software/linux/instantclient/218000/oracle-instantclient-basic-21.8.0.0.0-1.el8.x86_64.rpm
+sudo rpm -i libaio-0.3.111-14.fc37.x86_64.rpm curl -o oracle-instantclient-basic-21.8.0.0.0-1.el8.x86_64.rpm https://download.oracle.com/otn_software/linux/instantclient/218000/oracle-instantclient-basic-21.8.0.0.0-1.el8.x86_64.rpm
-# sudo rpm -i oracle-instantclient-basic-21.8.0.0.0-1.el8.x86_64.rpm
+sudo rpm -i oracle-instantclient-basic-21.8.0.0.0-1.el8.x86_64.rpm

-# Example playbook
+### Example playbook
 ---

 - name: "Test oracle connection"